Meet the Author

 Chief Executive Officer

 Judy Estrin is CEO of JLABS, LLC, formerly known as Packet Design Management Company, LLC.
 She is the author of Closing the Innovation Gap, published in September, 2008.
-From January 2012 thru March 2013 she also was Executive Chair of EvntLive, Inc. In March 2013 she became CEO of EvntLive until its acquisition by Yahoo in December 2013.
+From January 2012 through March 2013 she also was Executive Chair of EvntLive, Inc. In March 2013 she became CEO of EvntLive until its acquisition by Yahoo in December 2013.
 Prior to co-founding Packet Design, in May 2000, Estrin was chief technology officer for Cisco Systems.
 Beginning in 1981 Estrin co-founded three other successful technology companies: Bridge Communications, Network Computing Devices, and Precept Software.
 In 1998 Cisco Systems acquired Precept, and she became Cisco's chief technology officer until April 2000.

 Estrin has been named three times to Fortune Magazine's list of the 50 most powerful women in American business.
-She sits on the board of directors of The Walt Disney Company.
-She also served as a member of the board of FedEx Corporation from 1989 until 2010, Sun Microsystems from 1995 through 2003 and Rockwell Corporation from 1994 through 1998.
+She served on the boards of directors of The Walt Disney Company from 1998 until 2014, FedEx Corporation from 1989 until 2010, Sun Microsystems from 1995 through 2003 and Rockwell Corporation from 1994 through 1998.
 In addition, she sits on the advisory council of Stanford's School of Engineering.
 She holds a B.S. degree in math and computer science from UCLA, and an M.S. in electrical engineering from Stanford University.